 Note: If you work with laptop PC with a combined USB/PS2 port, do not use this port!
 The only port that can be used must be ONLY USB port!
-If you have problems installing the USB to RS232 adapter to COM1 port, check if the USB to RS232 adapter is not damaged, or, check port definitions on your computer.

 If all connections between MSG.x00.IX.yF, acoustic load, control block (MSH-1 or PC) are made you can connect the system to the Mains Power Supply.